zetcezc/Arduino-MQTT-Home-Lights-Control/README.md

 I will update with used hardware description.

-This is the software that can be used to control home lights using Arduino Mega + Ethernet shield + up to 12 x PCF8574 pin expanders.
+My idea was to design the system which would
+- work with cabled system (reliable)
+- boot up and work fast
+- be independent from network infrastructure but could benefit it
+- easy to build using ready hardware modules (this I could not achieve completely - but maybe you can if you need less input/output connections

+Arduino is the brain which listens to buttons connected to input pins and turns on/off output pins connected to relays, which control lights.
+In the current version it also stores in flash memory the table with the definition which buttons control which set of lamps.
+ANd that's it if we talk about basic funtionality.
+To have more input/output pins - I use PCF8574 and PCF8574A expanders.

+In my project I ise Arduino Mega pins (54) + DIY boars containig 4 x PC8574A epanders, defined as input pins (32) which makes 86 available "buttons" + 3 reserved (clear EEPROM, reset, switch all off).
+Additionally I use 8 x PCF8574 epanders to achieve 64 OUTPUT PINS (I call them "leds").
+In theory you could combine 8 x PCF8574 + 8 x PCF8574A expanders (limit of the addressing), but the maximum number of PCF8574(A) expanders that can be used in this project is 12 (limit of io-abstraction library used).
+PINS can be reconfigured according to the need.
+Outpus PINS are connected to SSR relays and standard relays to allow switching 230V lights.
+And this works fine standalone, but here comes the more interesting part if you want to integrate it with home automation system - MQTT.
-In addition it uses MQTT communication to send button press events to topics and turn on lights by incoming MQTT messeges.
+If Arduino succeeds in connecting to MQTT broker - it uses MQTT communication to send button press events to topics and turns on lights by incoming MQTT messeges.
 MQTT can be used to enable autodiscovery of lights and buttons.
 I used HomeAssistant syntax.
-If network or MQTT broker is not available - Arduino works alone without this functionality, because the buttons to lights translation table is stored in the flash memory.

-In my project I ise Arduino Mega pins + DIY boars containig 4 x PC8574A epanders, defined as input pins, which gives me 86 available INPUT PINS (54 in Arduino and 32 in expanders, called "buttons" in the sketch) + 3 reserved (clear EEPROM, reset, switch all off).
-Additionally I use 8 x PCF8574 epanders to achieve 64 OUTPUT PINS (called "leds" in the sketch).
-The maximum number of PCF8574(A) expanders that can be used in this project is 12 (limit of io-abstraction library used).
-PINS can be reconfigured according to the need.
-Outpus PINS are connected to SSR relays and standard relays to allow switching 230V lights.

-I used io-abstraction library to get all pins together.

-https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/

-Check MultiIoAbstraction for more details.

-https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/arduino-pins-and-io-expanders-same-time/

-Great library - many thanks to TheCodersCorner / Dave Cherry!
+I used io-abstraction library to get all pins together. https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/ Check MultiIoAbstraction for more details. https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/arduino-pins-and-io-expanders-same-time/ Great library - many thanks to TheCodersCorner / Dave Cherry!